• Skip to main content

 Multigrain Sourdough Bread

-• A loaf of sourdough rye bread cut into slices on a wooden cutting board.
+• A whole loaf of same day sourdough bread on a wooden cutting board.

 Three slices of maple oat sourdough bread on a cutting board.
 On the cutting board next to the bread is a white cloth napkin and a ceramic cup that says "but first, maple syrup."